 If economic variables do not explain such divergent health outcomes, what does?
-The answer cannot relate to the structure of the health sector, nor to the quantity nor design of the physical infrastructure available, as these are common to both upazilas.
-Both Saturia and Rajnagar are served by the Ministry of Health and Family Planning, which in Bangladesh employs a particularly standardized, homogeneous model of health provision that deploys assets uniformly, allocates resources mechanically, and is as a result insensitive to local characteristics or variations in local demand.
-Hence variations in performance must be due to something else.
+The answer cannot relate to the structure of local government or the health sector, nor to the quantity nor design of the physical infrastructure available, as these are common to both upazilas.
+Both Saturia and Rajnagar benefit from the same upazila administrative apparatus, with similar levels of staffing and finance.
+And both are served by the Ministry of Health and Family Planning, which in Bangladesh employs a particularly standardized, homogeneous model of health provision that deploys assets uniformly, allocates resources mechanically, and is as a result insensitive to local characteristics or variations in local demand (Pearson 1999).